uri-ocean-robotics/norbit/README.md

 ## Issuing Norbit commands via ROS services ##

-Commans can be via a rosservice call.
+Comands can be via a rosservice call.
 This grants control of the unit without the Norbit GUI.
 These services can also be called from other ROS nodes such as mission planners.

 You can also call these commands from the terminal using the ROS service command line utility.
 See the example below that tells the unit to start pinging: